 Companies almost always cancel the policies of high-risk drivers.
 This means you have too many tickets and/or accidents on your driving record to remain covered by a standard auto policy.
 That leaves non-standard car insurance as your only option if you want to keep driving legally.

-Some companies will offer high-risk insurance for people who need it.
+Some companies will offer high-risk coverage for people who need it.
 States also offer risk pools where they’ll assign an insurer to you.
-Be aware that non-standard coverage costs much more than regular insurance.
+Be aware that a non-standard policy costs much more than regular insurance.
 But it’s better than nothing in this situation.

 Personal Bond or SR-22 Form